ossia/score-docs/docs/reference-manual/processes/library/control-utilities.md

 ![Free metronome]({{ site.img }}/reference/processes/free-metronome.png "Free metronome")

 A desynchronized metronome.
-It can ignore the parent interval's tempo and will instead beat at its own unrelated speed, a bit like the `[metro]` objects in PureData or Max/MSP.
+It can ignore the parent interval's tempo and will instead beat at its own unrelated speed, a bit like the `[metro]` objects in Pure Data or Max/MSP.

 If "Quantify" is set on "Free", then the raw frequency in Hertz will be used as tempo source.
 Else, the parent tempo is used.
 The rate can be chosen with the musical division selector.